gristlabs/grist-core/README.md

 GRIST_DEFAULT_LOCALE  | Locale to use as fallback when Grist cannot honour the browser locale.
 GRIST_DOMAIN        | in hosted Grist, Grist is served from subdomains of this domain.
 Defaults to "getgrist.com".
 GRIST_EXPERIMENTAL_PLUGINS | enables experimental plugins
-GRIST_HIDE_UI_ELEMENTS | comma-separated list of parts of the UI to hide.
-Allowed names of parts: `helpCenter,billing,templates,multiSite,multiAccounts,sendToDrive`
+GRIST_HIDE_UI_ELEMENTS | comma-separated list of UI features to disable.
+Allowed names of parts: `helpCenter,billing,templates,multiSite,multiAccounts,sendToDrive,tutorials`.
+If a part also exists in GRIST_UI_FEATURES, it will still be disabled.
 GRIST_HOME_INCLUDE_STATIC | if set, home server also serves static resources GRIST_HOST          | hostname to use when listening on a port.
 GRIST_ID_PREFIX | for subdomains of form o-*, expect or produce o-${GRIST_ID_PREFIX}*.